The Criminal Trial Process

-Purpose 1) Arrest / Summons / Traffic Ticket 2) Charge 3) Disclosure 4) Plea 4b) Election 5) Preparing for Trial 6) Court Applications 7) The Trial - Courtroom Etiquette 8) Crown's Direct Examination 9) Defence's Cross-Examination of Crown Witnesses 10) Voir Dire 11) Defence Case 12) Closing Arguments
+Purpose 1) Arrest / Summons 2) Charge 3) Disclosure 4) Plea 4a) Election 5) Preparing for Trial 6) Court Applications 7) The Trial - Courtroom Etiquette 8) Crown's Direct Examination 9) Defence's Cross-Examination of Crown Witnesses 10) Voir Dire 11) Defence Case 12) Closing Arguments

 This guide goes chronologically through the process of simple trial in the Ontario Court of Justice.
 To get a more complete understanding of legal rules relevant to your case consult a lawyer.
-If in Hamilton get some free advice from the public defender on the main floor of the John Sopinka Courthouse.
+Get some advice from the free public defender on the main floor of the John Sopinka Courthouse.
 If you want to know if police violated you charter rights, or have other legal questions you may need to search canlii for cases similar to your own.
-For simple charges only a few witnesses or pieces of evidence hold the crown case together.
+Note that most cases turn on a few critical issues.
+This guide references reliability of identification, charter breaches, credibility of the complaintant/police, self defence, video recordings, and fingerprint evidence but chaces are only a few witnesses of pices of evidence hold the whole crown case together.

 If you are stopped by the police and cannot leave Section 9, 10, & 11a of the Charter of Rights applies: